 Surgery is required to treat a lost limb or to amputate a limb that has been damaged beyond repair.
-If you lose a limb, you may also need to take antibiotics to prevent or treat infection.
-Proper would care will also be needed until you have healed.
-Once you have had the surgery, you may still need a lot of treatment for both the physical and emotional symptoms of limb loss.
+Once you have had the surgery, you may still need a lot of treatment.
+This often includes:

 Occupational therapy is typically a big part of treatment for lost limbs and amputations.
-After losing a limb you need to learn how to live without it.
-Occupational therapy helps you learn how to do the things you used to do, but in different ways and without the limb you lost.
+After losing a limb, you must learn how to live without it.
+Occupational therapy helps you learn how to do the things you used to do but without the limb you lost.
 This may include learning how to use a prosthetic limb.

-If you lost a limb on the job or had to have an amputation because of a workplace incident, you have rights to compensation.
-Limb loss is one of the most expensive of medical conditions and you will likely face costs related to it for the rest of your life.
-From the initial surgery, to treatment for chronic pain and phantom limb sensation to occupational therapy and prosthetics, the costs add up quickly.
+Limb loss is one of the most expensive medical conditions, and you will likely face costs related to it for the rest of your life.
+The costs add up quickly, from the initial surgery to chronic pain and phantom limb sensation treatment to occupational therapy and prosthetics.